Faith Hill: 1993–1997: Country music success

-Hill's debut album was Take Me as I Am (1993); sales were strong, buoyed by the chart success of "Wild One".
+Faith Hill's debut album was Take Me as I Am (1993); sales were strong, buoyed by the chart success of "Wild One".
 Hill became the first female country singer in 30 years to hold Billboard's number one position for four consecutive weeks when "Wild One" managed the feat in 1994.
 Her version of "Piece of My Heart", also went to the top of the country charts in 1994.
 The album sold a total of 3 million copies.
 Other singles from the album include "Take Me as I Am".

-The recording of Faith's second album was delayed by surgery to repair a ruptured blood vessel on her vocal cords.
+The recording of Hill's second album was delayed by surgery to repair a ruptured blood vessel on her vocal cords.
 It Matters to Me finally appeared in 1995 and was another success, with the title track becoming her third number-one country single.
 Several other top 10 singles followed, and more than 3 million copies of the album were sold.
 The fifth single from the album, "I Can't Do That Anymore", was written by Alan Jackson.
 Other singles from the album include "You Can't Lose Me", "Someone Else's Dream", and "Let's Go to Vegas".
 During this period, Hill appeared on the acclaimed PBS music program Austin City Limits.

 In spring 1996, Hill began the Spontaneous Combustion Tour with country singer Tim McGraw.
-At that time, Hill had recently become engaged to her former producer, Scott Hendricks, and McGraw had recently broken an engagement.
+At the time Hill had recently become engaged to her former producer, Scott Hendricks, and McGraw had recently broken an engagement.
 McGraw and Hill were quickly attracted to each other and began a relationship.
 After discovering that Hill was pregnant with their first child, the couple married on October 6, 1996.
 The couple have three daughters together: Gracie Katherine (born 1997), Maggie Elizabeth (born 1998) and Audrey Caroline (born 2001).
-Since their marriage, Hill and McGraw have endeavored never to be apart for more than three consecutive days.
+Since their marriage, Hill and McGraw have endeavored to never be apart for more than three consecutive days.

 After the release of It Matters to Me, Hill took a three-year break from recording to give herself a rest from four years of touring and to begin a family with McGraw.
 During her break, she joined forces with her husband for their first duet, "It's Your Love".
 The song stayed at number one for six weeks, and won awards from both the Academy of Country Music and the Country Music Association.
 Hill has remarked that sometimes when they perform the song together, "it [doesn't] feel like anybody else was really watching."